realtime-vehicle-tracking/realtime-vehicle-tracking.github.io/src/03_chapter.md

 ## Zone-Awareness in the Simulator

 The simulator uses zone membership in two ways.
-At startup, it reads zone membership counts from Neo4j to confirm the graph loaded correctly:
+At startup, it reads zone membership counts from Aura to confirm the graph loaded correctly:

 ```
 Zone distribution: {'Wimbledon': 839, 'Raynes Park': 761, ...}
 ```

 At runtime, it determines the `current_zone` of each vehicle by checking which zone the vehicle's current intersection belongs to.
-This is achieved with an in-memory dictionary built from Neo4j data at startup, not a live Neo4j query per tick, so it adds no latency to the simulation loop.
+This is achieved with an in-memory dictionary built from Aura data at startup, not a live Aura query per tick, so it adds no latency to the simulation loop.

 The zone adjacency graph from the config drives the routing bias: 70% of the time a vehicle's next destination is chosen from its current zone or an adjacent zone and 30% of the time from anywhere in the borough.
 This creates realistic clustering and vehicles tend to stay in their home area but occasionally make longer cross-borough runs.